shwauby/kmshaub.com/var/www/html/wp-content/plugins/visual-portfolio/readme.md

 = 2.10.1 =

-* added setting to enable lazy loading for all images on site (not only for Visual Portfolio)
+* added setting to enable lazy loading for all images on site (not only for Visual Portfolio gallery)
 * changed preloader logo svg to img tag
 * fixed wrong path for Pro templates
 * fixed wrong name of link template
-* fixed popup gallery for old deprecated overlay class
+* fixed popup photo gallery for old deprecated overlay class

 = 2.10.0 =